 2.01.
 Adoption.
 This Ordinance was affected by the following resolutions.

 a.
 Repeal of Audit Reform Act of 2006 and adoption of Government and Business Accounting Act of 2010 by resolution #10-0210-35.

+b.
+Amending the Ordinance to remove the director title from the position of Comptroller General by resolution # ____________.

 2.02.
 Amendment.
 This Ordinance may be amended in accordance with the procedures set forth in the Administrative Procedures Act - Ordinances.